rebaker64/climate_enteroviruses/README.md

 **Main scripts:**

 Fig1.R develops calculations for the center of gravity (mean timing of cases) and intensity of the epidemic across locations in China using the data published in Takahashi 2016 (reproduced here) https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001958.
+(run time: <1 minute)

-Fig2_make_empbetas_**.R constructs the dataset of empirical transmission rates for EVA71 and CVA16.
+Fig2_make_empbetas_**.R constructs the dataset of empirical transmission rates for EVA71 and CVA16. (run time 1 minute)

-Fig2_Regressions.R fits the regression model and plots the coefficients as displayed in Fig 2A.
+Fig2_Regressions.R fits the regression model and plots the coefficients as displayed in Fig 2A. (run time < 1 minute)

-Fig3_Projections.R used the coefficients of the regression models and province-level climate projections to simulate model outbreaks under current and future climates to estimate impact on outbreak size for CVA16 and EVA71
+Fig3_Projections.R used the coefficients of the regression models and province-level climate projections to simulate model outbreaks under current and future climates to estimate impact on outbreak size for CVA16 and EVA71 (3 minutes)

 **Data files:**